serendio-labs/diskoveror-ta/README.md

 # **Overview**

 DisKoveror is a Text Analytics engine developed by Serendio.
 Built on top of other open source packages, it provides a flexible and extensible way to extract Entities, Topics, Categories, Sentiments, and Keywords from unstructured text regardless of its source.
-Diskoveror has been used to mine brand sentiments from social media, understand customer satisfaction from emails,  extract topics from Tweets, auto-categorize legal documents and much more. .
+DisKoveror has been used to mine brand sentiments from social media, understand customer satisfaction from emails,  extract topics from Tweets, auto-categorize legal documents and much more. .

 ## **Key Functionalities**